Russian artists speak out against the war in Ukraine | DW | 28.02.2022

 Monday February 28 is a day of reckoning for Gergiev.
 The mayor of Munich, Dieter Reiter, gave him an ultimatum, requiring him to distance himself from Putin or be dropped as the principal conductor of the Munich Philharmonic.

-Similarly, management of Milan's legendary opera house, La Scala, say they will cancel the conductor's upcoming gig on March 5 if he does not stop supporting the Russian president.
+Similarly, management of Milan's legendary opera house, La Scala, say they will cancel the conductor's upcoming concert on March 5 if he does not stop supporting the Russian president.

 Meanwhile, in the Netherlands, the Rotterdam Philharmonic Orchestra, of which Gergiev is honorary conductor, has also said it will cancel his upcoming concerts and festival if he does not speak out against the invasion.